 The project manager

-From the beginning of the operation of UnivEarthS, the Executive Board wished to recruit (from the budget of Labex) a project manager to assist in its tasks and monitor them, forming the project management.
+From the beginning of the operation of UnivEarthS, the Executive Board wished to recruit (from the budget of Labex) a project manager to assist in its tasks and monitor them.
 Eleni CHATZICHRISTOU assumes this mission since January 2017.

 The communications team

 The communications team showcases the projects and their scientific results, and builds the image of the Labex following the decisions of the management of UnivEarthS.
-This team consists of three communication officers of the founding laboratories : officer to be appointed to AIM, Jean-Luc ROBERT (APC) and Joel DYON (IPGP).
+This team consists of three communication officers of the founding laboratories.
 To implement the actions decided upon, a communication officer is recruited on UnivEarthS budget.
 This is since May 2015 Clémence EPITALON.

 Under the large national loan in 2010, the French government launched the “Investments for the Future” program for the country at the forefront of innovation.
 A budget of € 35 billion is reserved for this program.

-Among the calls for proposals launched by the government, calling LabEx (Excellence Laboratory) aims to develop significant resources research units with international visibility, to enable them to compete with their foreign counterparts to attract researchers and teacher-researchers of international renown and build an integrated policy research, training and development of high level.
+Among the calls for proposals launched by the government, calling LabEx (Laboratory of Excellence) aims to develop significant resources research units with international visibility, to enable them to compete with their foreign counterparts to attract researchers and teacher-researchers of international renown and build an integrated policy research, training and development of high level.

-The UnivEarthS project is one of 100 winners of the wave 1 of the call Laboratories of Excellence (2010 edition) projects.
+The UnivEarthS project is one of 100 winners of the first wave of the call Laboratories of Excellence (2010 edition) projects.